Digital-Business-Council/Digital-Business-Council.github.io/pages/business-identifiers.md

 # Council's policy on the use of business identifiers

-Business Identifiers are information elements that establish the unique identity of Parties (organisations, businesses, locations, branches or offices, etc.) within the Digital Business Council’s (the Council) Interoperability Framework.
+Business Identifiers are information elements that establish the unique identity of Parties (organisations, businesses, locations, branches or offices, etc.) within the Digital Business Councilâ€™s (the Council) Interoperability Framework.
 This document outlines the policy for using the correct Business Identifiers.
 Implementers failing to adhere to these policies will jeopardise the interoperability of the information being exchanged.
 This policy should form a requirement of any implementation agreement.

 | Policy URL | Version | Status | Issues List |
 | ----------------- | ------  | ------ | -------- |
 | [Policy Document](https://digital-capability-locator.readthedocs.org) | 1.0 | ![Stable](http://rfc.unprotocols.org/spec:2/COSS/stable.svg)  | [DCL 1.0 Issues](https://github.com/Digital-Business-Council/Digital-Capability-Locator/issues)   |

 ## Summary